dataoculus/data_oculus_site/apps/docs/docs/onboarding-catalog/index.md

 sidebar_position: 3
 ---

-# Onboarding Your Data Catalog
+# Integrate with your Data Catalog

+Bring your own data catalog to start monitoring assets.
-Transform your data infrastructure into a comprehensive, searchable, and governed data catalog.
-DataOculus provides a user-friendly interface to configure, manage, and monitor all your data catalog integrations.
+DataOculus provides a user-friendly interface to configure, manage, and monitor all your data catalog assets at one place.

 ![Data Catalog Overview](./images/catalog-overview.png)
 *DataOculus Metadata Catalog dashboard showing all configured catalog providers*